 And if you don't believe it, look at the Kate Steinley case.

-Yeah, SP 54 restricts local law enforcement from voluntarily providing information to federal immigration authorities about the release date of criminal aliens and voluntarily transferring those aliens to federal officials once their state criminal custody ends.
+Yeah, SB 54 restricts local law enforcement from voluntarily providing information to federal immigration authorities about the release date of criminal aliens and from voluntarily transferring those aliens to federal officials once their state criminal custody ends.

-It remarkably this law by this law California is attempting to prevent the federal government from removing dangerous aliens from society.
+Remarkably, this law, by this law, California is attempting to prevent the federal government from removing dangerous aliens from society.

 It just doesn't make any sense.

-And you're and you're in the mid I think you're going to have a different and then you find out oh like I for example I know one parent in particular where a criminal alien kills this guy's son.
+If it ends up being your kid, Eric, that's the victim of crime, or somebody in your family that's the victim of crime, and you're in the middle—I think you're going to have a different—and then you find out, oh, like, for example, I know one parent in particular where a criminal alien kills this guy's son.

 He's working in a convenience store.

-And then he goes free and then he kills this this poor man's son uh while he's working.
+And then he goes free, and then he kills this poor man's son while he's working.

 That's what your sanctuary city policies do.